On the zeros of functions in the Selberg class: Introduction

-In \cite{K-P1},\cite{K-P2} Kaczorowski and Perelli show that the only functions of degree $0 < d < 5/3$ are the Riemann zeta-function $\zeta(s)$, the Dirichlet $L$-function $L(s,\chi)$ associated to a Dirichlet character $\chi\,$ and their imaginary shifts $L(s+i\omega,\chi)$ for non-principal characters $\chi$ and all real $\omega$.
+In \cite{K-P1},\cite{K-P2} Kaczorowski and Perelli show that the only functions of degree $0 < d < 5/3$ are the Riemann zeta-function $\zeta(s)$, the Dirichlet $L$-functions $L(s,\chi)$ associated with primitive characters $\chi\,$ and their imaginary shifts $L(s+i\,\omega,\chi)$ with real $\omega$.
 (Recently we learnt from Professor A. Ivi\'c in a personal communication that this result has been extended by the same authors upto $0 < d < 2$.)
 In the case of $\zeta(s)$, Hardy \cite{Har} showed that it has an infinity of zeros on the critical line.
 A similar argument works for $L(s,\chi)$.
 In fact, for these functions it is known that a positive proportion of zeros lie on the critical line (see \cite{Sel}, \cite{lev}, \cite{con}, \cite{Zur}).

-The known examples of degree $2$ functions are product of two degree 1 functions, for example $\zeta^2(s)$, $L(s,\chi_1)L(s,\chi_2)$; the $L$-function $L_f(s)$ associated to a cusp form $f$ which is either a modular form (holomorphic) or a Maass waveform (non-holomorphic); the Dedekind zeta-function of quadratic number field $K$, $\zeta_K(s)$; and the imaginary shifts of any of the above functions which are entire, for example $L_f(s)$, $L(s,\chi_1)L(s,\chi_2)$ when $\chi_1$ and $\chi_2$ are non-principal.
+The known examples of degree $2$ functions are product of two degree 1 functions, for example $\zeta^2(s)$, $L(s,\chi_1)L(s,\chi_2)$; the $L$-function $L_f(s)$ associated with a suitable normalized modular form $f$ which is either holomorphic or a Maass waveform ; the Dedekind zeta-function of quadratic number field $K$, $\zeta_K(s)$; and the imaginary shifts of any of the above functions which are entire, for example $L_f(s)$, $L(s,\chi_1)L(s,\chi_2)$ when $\chi_1$ and $\chi_2$ are non-principal.
 In all these cases, it is known that they have infinitely many zeros on the critical line.
 In fact, it is known that a positive proportion of zeros lie on the critical line (see \cite{Haf1},\cite{Haf2}).
 However, since it is not yet known if this list is complete for degree 2, the question has not yet been anwered in general.

-In this context, Gritsenko in \cite{Grit} starts with $F_1,F_2,\ldots F_N$ which are distinct primitive functions of degree $2$ in $\mathcal{S}$ which satisfy the following conditions: \begin{cond} The following asymptotic formula holds:
+In this context, Gritsenko in \cite{Grit} starts with $F_1,F_2,\ldots F_N$ which are distinct primitive functions of degree $2$ in $\mathcal{S}$ which satisfy the following conditions: \begin{cond} The following asymptotic formula holds as $ x \to \infty $:

 where $a_j(n)$ are the Dirichlet coefficients of $F_j(s), \quad j=1,2,\ldots,N.$ \end{cond}

 \begin{cond} For any $j$, $1\le j \le N$, there exists a positive constant $c_{F_j}$ such that